 Noise: Implementation of the Proposed Action would have minor, temporary increases in noise levels, localized in the FMD and CSD, during demolition and construction activities.
 The base is an active military facility that typically experiences high noise levels from daily flight operations.
-The Proposed Action would fall between the 65 and 80 dBA noise levels, which are well within the normal noise contours as determined by the base's AICUZ program measurements.
+The Proposed Action would fall between the 65 and 80 dBA noise zones as determined by the base's AICUZ program measurements.